GitHub-Insight-ANZ-Lab/copilot-lab-home-gallery-angular/README.md

 # GitHub Copilot Workshop using Angular

-## Enhance a Home Gallary app using GitHub Copilot
+## Enhance a Home Gallery app using GitHub Copilot

 In this fun workshop, you will learn how to use GitHub Copilot to enhance an Angular app, with little to no Angular experience required.